Codaea/portfolio/content/things/bruteforcewol.md

 ## *OR*

-- search the last two blocks, hoping that it shares the 4th block because they were bought in a pair from a bulk reseller I THINK THIS MIGHT BE A RUN ON SENTENCE (I've had luck on other devices being sequential mac addresses.)
+- search the last two blocks, hoping that it shares the 4th block because they were bought in a pair from a bulk reseller.
+(I've had luck on other devices being sequential mac addresses.)
 (65,536 addresses)

 I opted for the second, doing the first if I got no hits from it.